National University Veteran Center

 - Military Tuition Scholarship– Scholarship of up to $2,500 award is available to military personnel, including active duty, reservists, national guardsmen/ women, their spouses, and their dependents.
 The scholarship is intended to benefit educationally and economically disadvantaged personnel and their family members who have demonstrated financial need.

-- Veterans Victory Scholarship– Scholarship of up to $5,000 is awarded to veterans based on academic or community achievement and financial need.
+- Veterans’ Victory Scholarship– Scholarship of up to $5,000 is awarded to Veterans based on academic or community achievement and financial need.
 This award is considered a “last money” scholarship and is designed to supplement military GI Bill® Chapter 31 and Chapter 33 educational benefits when those benefits are exhausted during the current National University degree program.
+Scholarship will only fund the last 2-4 classes left to complete degree.

 - The Veteran Center has compiled a list of military-affiliated scholarships from external resources.

 The SALUTE Veterans National Honor Society was founded in 2009 at Colorado State University, and is the only organization recognizing the academic achievements of Active Duty, National Guard, Reservist and Veteran students.
 SALUTE membership provides formal recognition of a student’s academic achievements and service to our country.
-Visit their website to learn more about eligibility and ways to join.
+Visit their website to learn more about SALUTE.
+Contact the Veteran Center at [email protected] if you are interested in joining.

 National University offers a variety of placement and credit by exam testing services to meet the needs of current and prospective students.
 Many exams are free or reimbursed for military-affiliated students and can greatly reduce the time to a degree and depletion of educational benefits.